Gbukaa/security_week/kubernetes/README.md

 EKS is a managed service that simplifies running K8s clusters on AWS.
 You don't need to install or operate your own K8s control plane or worker nodes.

 > :warning: **Important:** This project is designed to be worked on as a team.
-Resource limitations on AWS mean that you will only to start one Kubernetes cluster per team!
+Resource limitations on AWS mean that you will only be able to start one Kubernetes cluster per team!
 Make sure you work together on a single cluster.

 Ready?
 Fork [this repository](https://github.com/makersacademy/metapod) and follow the instructions in its README to get started :bug: